chen2156/chen2156.github.io/_projects/FinalProject.md

 Gaussian Process Model after training on 3600 columns (10 images)
 <img src="/10TrainingImages.png" width="500">

 From the graphs, it can be shown that the more images the model trains on, the more accurate the Gaussian Process Model is able to predict.
-This proves that if there were 600 images, the model theoretically would be pretty robust in predicting depth given the image itself.
+This shows that if there were 600 images, the model theoretically would be pretty robust in predicting depth given the image itself.

 # Videos driving the turtlebot around